 The roles you choose to assign team members entirely depend on your organization.
 Some admins use the principle of least privilege.
 In this case, members are appointed viewer or commenter status with restricted access to adding, removing, sharing, or altering content on shared drives.

 Alternatively, many organizations prefer to assign members contributor roles.
-Users will be able to add content as well as viewing and commenting on shared content.
+Users will be able to add content as well as view and comment on shared content.
 This designation allows for a good compromise since the users won’t change or rearrange files or folders in the shared drive.

 You can assign roles by clicking Drive > Manage shared drives > Shared drives access levels.